Afrikan-Son/bank-of-flatiron/bank-of-flatiron/README.md

 # React Week 1 Code Challenge

+# Getting Started

+Make sure to have th following on your computer:
+1. A computer that runs on either of the following; (Windows 7+, Linux, Mac OS)
+2. Nodejs 18.0

 # Instructions
 For this project, we’ll be building out a React application that displays a list of your recent bank transactions, among other features.